Q: I’m an Ohio resident and taxpayer. Isn’t my child entitled to a free public education in any Ohio public school district I choose?

 Remember that, if your grandson needs special education services, then he may attend school in your school district tuition-free while he lives with you regardless of custody issues or whether a Grandparent’s Agreement is in place.

 Q: Our son, a single parent, recently was called to active military duty in Afghanistan.
 We are caring for our granddaughter while he is away.
 Can she attend school in the district where we live?

 A: Yes, as long as certain requirements are met.
 In 2005, Ohio law was changed to mirror federal law.
 Now, Ohio law allows your granddaughter to attend school in your district if your son is called to active duty.
 Your son simply needs to appoint you as his agent for the care, custody and control of your granddaughter while he is on active duty, using a military power of attorney, or comparable document.
 The military power of attorney is valid until the end of the school year in which the military power of attorney expires.

 Q: We are building a new house in a nearby school district.
 We would like our daughter to start going to school in that school district now so that the transition will be easier when we actually move in.
 Can we do this?

 A: Yes.
-If your daughter is under age 22, she may attend school tuition free for up to 90 days in the district where the new house is being built, if you give the superintendent of the new school district: 1) a sworn statement explaining the situation, revealing the location of the house being built, and stating your intention to live there upon its completion; and 2) a statement from the builder confirming that a new house is being built for you and that the house is where you say it is.
+If your daughter is under age 22, she may attend school tuition free for up to 90 days in the district where the new house is being built, depending on any specific durational limitation established by the district's superintendent.
+You must give the superintendent of the new school district: 1) a sworn statement explaining the situation, revealing the location of the house being built, and stating your intention to live there upon its completion; and 2) a statement from the builder confirming that a new house is being built for you and that the house is where you say it is.